Our Frequently Asked DTG Questions.

 It is not a stain.
 This is simply a residue from our pre-treat process.
 This will go away with the first wash!
 Check out our blog for more information.
 Pretreatment.

-We accept most standard image files (.jpg and .png).
-For .jpg and .png files, the image must be submitted in their final print size, otherwise enlarging the image will result in loss of resolution.
-For best results, we encourage that images be designed in 300 dpi.
+The accepted graphic format that is preferred is .png, image must be submitted in their final print size, otherwise enlarging the image will result in loss of resolution.
+For best results, we encourage that images be designed in 150 dpi.
 This resolution offers has the most realistic images, and the formats allow for us to correct the image and sizes if necessary.

 3What is the largest transfer size available?